eduvpn/documentation/EXPIRE_AT_NIGHT.md

+**WORK IN PROGRESS**

+Please provide feedback if you have any!

+**NOTE**: this is only implemented in vpn-user-portal >= 2.3.10 which has not beend released yet.

 # Expire At Night

-**NOTE**: this document is work in progress and not everything has been extensively tested.
-There may be mistakes in it, please let us know!

-In vpn-user-portal >= 2.3.10 it is possible to expire VPN sessions at night instead of exactly after the duration specified in `sessionExpiry`.
+In vpn=user-portal >= 2.3.10 it is possible to expire VPN sessions at night instead of exactly after the duration specified in `sessionExpiry`.
 The goal is to prevent that the user will be disconnected from the VPN during working hours.